 One of the most useful features of CallRail is the ability to track keyword-level data linking calls directly to individual visitors.

-We've addressed some of the frequently asked questions below regarding your keyword trackers.
+We've addressed some of the frequently asked questions below regarding your keyword tracking numbers.
 If you have a question that is not answered, please don't hesitate to contact our support team.

 Use this article for help with: